When searching for the right policy, however, how can you tell what makes sense for you?

 The steps listed above are the basic decisions that you’ll need to make for shopping for insurance coverage.
 There are several other options that you’ll need to consider in order to increase your chances of having the best possible plan available.

 Before you purchase a plan, you’ll need to look at all of your options.
-Term insurance isn’t the only option, although it’s the most popular.
+Term insurance isn’t the only option, although it’s the most popular option for affordable life insurance coverage.
 There are many options on the market that may work better for your life insurance needs.
 The second most popular option is called whole life insurance.
 These plans a coverage that is permanent, meaning for as long as the premiums are paid, you’ll have insurance coverage.

 If you’re an applicant that knows for sure you will need life insurance beyond the length of any term option that is available, then a whole life insurance policy could be the best solution for you.
 These plans also have the unique advantage of building up cash value.
 The value inside of your plan can be used to invest, pay the policy premium, or to take out a loan against if you ever need extra cash.
 Because these plans will never expire, they cost significantly more than a term insurance plan, which is why the majority of consumers choose a term policy instead.